Ax1om/ramp-up-springmvc/README.md

  - Checkout project
  - Navigate with the terminal to the project directory
- - run :
+ - if it is the first time running the app, you need to exec this maven task:
     ```
-    mvn exec:exec@run-server
+    mvn exec:exec@install
     ```
- - if is the first time running up the app, once the app is up run:
+ - start server
     ```
-    mvn exec:exec@populate-db
+    mvn tomcat7:run-war
     ```